wiicode/cybersecurity-framework/bcsf.md

 Where industrial control and automation systems are in scope of the essential function, you should keep in mind that controls suitable for managing risks on the corporate IT network may be inappropriate or damaging in an operational technology environment.
 These systems will likely require a more tailored approach, and some frameworks and standards address specific concerns relating to such systems.

+`References
+NCSC Risk Management Guidance
+NCSC Assurance
+NCSC Penetration Testing Guidance
+NCSC Cloud Security Collection: Having confidence in cyber security`

 # A.3 Asset management
-Determining and understanding all systems and/or services required to maintain or support essential functions.
+> Determining and understanding all systems and/or services required to maintain or support essential functions.
+{.is-info}

 ## Principle
 *Everything required to deliver, maintain or support networks and information systems  necessary for the operation of essential functions is determined and understood.
 This includes data, people and systems, as well as any supporting infrastructure (such as power or cooling).*